boholder/puntgun/docs/plan-configuration.md

 The creation time of an account is a reflection of how much the Twitter platform trusts that user, and although the Twitter report&suspend mechanism has been unreliable, it is still working.
-In general, the longer the account is created, the more we "trust" that the user is a human and not a bot.
+In general, the longer the account is created, the more we "trust" that the user is a human rather than a bot.

 [Details about time type values](detailed-plan-configuration.md#time-type-values)